-The URA will also submit the Stage 2 SIA Report to TPB on 2 May 2018 and the Stage 2 SIA Report will be made available for public inspection from the date as determined by the TPB at the venues specified in the Government Gazette.
+The URA has submitted the Stage 2 SIA Report to TPB and uploaded to URA website on 2 May 2018.
+The Stage 2 SIA Report will be made available for public inspection from the date as determined by the TPB until the draft DSP is considered by the TPB at its meeting at the venues specified in the Government Gazette.
 Any person can make comment to the TPB on the Stage 2 SIA Report not later than the date as determined by the TPB.

 If the TPB deems the draft DSP suitable for publication, the TPB will publish the draft DSP under section 5 of Town Planning Ordinance for public inspection.

 The URA will accord to prevailing policies to make compensation arrangement to the affected owners and tenants upon CE in C's approval of the draft DSP and the approved DSP is gazetted.